Do you need help with small tasks around the home or maybe just someone to pop in for a chat? Do you know someone who does?

 New referrals can be made by an individual, family member, friend, medical professional or a third party agency.
 If you are unsure, make the referral for our co-ordinators to consider.
 We will ask that where appropriate the individual is aware that a referral is being made.

-Initially led by Helen Bailey, Helen recently stepped down from her position at the helm of this scheme but thanks to her guidance and insight during the first eight years we are proud to say that the WIAC’s scheme now has nearly 40 volunteer Good Neighbours and in the 2017/18 year in the region of 150 different clients received support.
+Initially led by Helen Bailey, Helen stepped down from her position at the helm of this scheme in 2017 but thanks to her guidance and insight during the first eight years we are proud to say that the WIAC’s scheme now has over 30 volunteer Good Neighbours and in the 2017/18 year in the region of 150 different clients received support.

-In July 2018, our new Community Advice Liaison Manager (CALM), Kirsty Phillips, joined the office team and after a few months of training will be looking to become actively involved in the scheme.
+In July 2018, our new Community Advice Liaison Manager (CALM), Kirsty Phillips, joined the office team and after a few months of training is now actively involved in the scheme.

 The Good Neighbour scheme is provided free of charge, however voluntary donations are always very welcome.